Life Skills & Transition Center Accreditation, Certification, and Background information

-The North Dakota Developmental Center has received the highest levels of accreditations since 1989 from the Council on Quality and Leadership in Supports for People with Disabilities (CQL), through 2007, when accreditation was attained at the new four-year relationship level.
+The Life Skills & Transition Center has received the highest levels of accreditations since 1989 from the Council on Quality and Leadership in Supports for People with Disabilities (CQL), through 2007, when accreditation was attained at the new four-year relationship level.
 The Council's survey system is based upon Outcome Standards.
 The 2007 CQL survey continues accreditation through 2011.

 The agency has been certified by the Centers for Medicare and Medicaid Services (CMS, previously Health Care Financing Administration/Title XIX) since the early 1980's.